How CSSC handles personal information

 Keeping you informed

-We may contact you in writing, by telephone or email.
-If at any time you decide that you do not want your contact details used for these purposes, please contact us or amend your preferences in My Account when logged in.
+We may contact you in writing, by telephone, or by email.
+If at any time you decide that you do not want your contact details used for these purposes or to change the way we contact you, please contact us or amend your preferences in My Account when logged in.

 When you sign up with us, we will also share some limited personal information with People Value Ltd who operate CSSC savings to enable them to identify you:

-- You should read their membership terms and conditions and the privacy policies provided by the benefits specialists People Value Ltd for details of how your personal information will be processed; and
+- You should read their membership terms and conditions and the privacy policies provided by the benefits specialists Boostworks for details of how your personal information will be processed; and

 - If you have provided your consent to receive CSSC savings emails, including Newsletters, these will contain details of retail savings offers, news, health and fitness services and insurance products from regulated providers of insurance products that you have stated may interest you.